Jørn Lande

-Jørn Marumsrud Lande (born May 31, 1968) is a Norwegian hard rock and heavy metal singer and songwriter.
+Jørn Marumsrud Lande (born 31 May 1968) is a Norwegian hard rock and heavy metal singer.
 He is known for his work with the bands Ark, Beyond Twilight, Millenium, Vagabond, The Snakes, and most notably with power metal band Masterplan.
 He is also the most recurrent guest singer of the international supergroup Avantasia, and has worked as lead and guest singer in several projects.
 Currently, he is focusing his activities on his solo project Jorn.
 In 2014, Lande was hired by Riot Games to be the voice of the character Karthus, of the fictional heavy metal band Pentakill (League of Legends).

-Lande's voice has drawn favorable comparisons to David Coverdale and Ronnie James Dio.

 Biography

 Vagabond, the Snakes and first projects (1993–1998)

-The first band with whom he achieved a minor success was Vagabond, which also featured Ronni Le Tekrø, Morty Black and other former members of the Norwegian hard rock band TNT.
-The self titled album, released in 1994, sold 10,000 copies in Norway, but the copies were dropped by label EMI.
-At this time, Jørn did the lead vocals for the Norway national football team's song for the 1994 World Cup, "Alt for Norge" (All for Norway).
-The second Vagabond album, A Huge fan of Life, was released in Europe on the band's own record label.
-The end of Vagabond came with the reformation of TNT in 1996, and subsequently the band members went their separate ways, with Jørn joining a band formed in by Whitesnake former guitarists Bernie Marsden and Micky Moody called the Snakes.
+The first band with whom Jørn achieved minor success was Vagabond, which featured Ronni Le Tekrø, Morty Black and other former members of the Norwegian hard rock band TNT.
+Their self-titled debut album, released in 1994, sold 10,000 copies in Norway, but the band were dropped by label EMI.
+At this time, Jørn recorded the lead vocals for the Norway national football team's song for the 1994 World Cup, "Alt for Norge" (Everything for Norway).
+The second Vagabond album, A Huge Fan of Life, was released in Europe on the band's own record label.
+The end of Vagabond came with the reformation of TNT in 1996, and subsequently the band members went their separate ways, with Jørn joining a band formed in 1997 by former Whitesnake guitarists Bernie Marsden and Micky Moody called the Snakes.
 After a tour with the Snakes playing mostly Whitesnake covers and the recording of an album released only in Japan called Once Bitten, Jørn was fired from the band and joined other projects, including the Symphonic Metal band Mundanus Imperium, which resulted on the album The Spectral Spheres Coronation.